Category Archives: Danish Royals

 Prince Frederik and Prince Knud, 1912; Photo Credit – Wikipedia

 Christian and Alexandrine received the newly built Marselisborg Palace in Aarhus as a wedding present from the Danish public, but it was not completed until 1902.
 The couple made Christian VIII’s Palace at Amalienborg their Copenhagen base.
-The couple also spent a considerable amount of time at Sorgenfri Palace just outside Copenhagen.
+The couple also spent considerable time at Sorgenfri Palace just outside Copenhagen.
 It was at Sorgenfri that both of the couple’s children, the future Frederik IX and Knud, were born.

 Marselisborg Palace; Photo Credit – Wikipedia